DPBayes/dpdl/experiments/16-weight-perturbation.md

 ## Epsilon Values

-We will conduct the experiment with epsilon=4.0
+We will conduct the experiment with ε=\{ 4.0, 250 \}

+The epsilon=250 is an extremely large to simulate training without DP noise and performing clipping only.
+(According to [this opacus issue](https://github.com/pytorch/opacus/issues/308) it should be enough, whereas something like 1e3 caused a crash.)

 ## Clipping bounds

-We will train the model using the following clipping bounds: 1e-05, 0.2500075, 0.500005, 0.7500025, 1.0 (`np.linspace(1e-5, 1, 5)`)
+We will train the model with a range of clipping bounds that consists a few very small ones and some larger ones from log space: 1e-05, 0.001, 1.0, 3.5, 12.25, 42.86, 150.0 `[1e-5, 1e-3] + list(np.geomspace(1, 150, 5)`

-## Noise levels
+## Weight perturbation noise levels

-We did pre-evaluation of the noise level by fine-tuning a ViT model on CIFAR-10 and running inference on CIFAR-10 test examples after perturbing the weights.
+We did pre-evaluation of the weight perturbation noise level by fine-tuning a ViT model on CIFAR-10 and running inference on CIFAR-10 test examples after perturbing the weights.
 Below are the results of the pre-evaluation:

 ![Effect of weight perturbation on accuracy during inference](images/16-noise-levels-accuracy-during-inference.png)

-Based on these results we will use the following noise levels: 0.001, 0.00325, 0.0055, 0.00775, 0.01 `np.linspace(1e-3, 1e-2, 5)`.
+Based on these results we will use the following weight perturbation noise levels: 0, 0.001, 0.00325, 0.0055, 0.00775, 0.01 `np.linspace(1e-3, 1e-2, 5)`.

+In addition, we will also train this with a very large weight pertubartion noise level, 1, to simulate training from completely from scratch with random weight initialization.